alexandre-spieser/mongodb-generic-repository/README.md

 **Alexandre Spieser**

 ## Donations
 Feeling like my work is worth a coffee?
+Donations are welcome and will go towards further development of this project as well as other MongoDb related projects.
+Use the wallet address below to donate.
 BTC Donations: 1Qc5ZpNA7g66KEEMcz7MXxwNyyoRyKJJZ

-Greatly appreciated!
+*Thank you for your support and generosity!*